ntop/PF_RING/doc/README.myricom.md

 sudo ./pfcount -i myri:0
 ```

-If you are installing from repository and using SNF v3 (not needed for v4)
+If you are installing from repository:

 ```
-rm /usr/local/lib/libsnf.so*
-ln -s /opt/snf/lib/libsnf.so /usr/local/lib/libsnf.so
-ln -s /opt/snf/lib/libsnf.so /usr/local/lib/libsnf.so.0

 pfcount -i myri:0
 ```